 This course number is currently used for several course types including independent studies, experimental courses and Management & Technology Freshman Seminar.
 Instructor permission required to enroll in any independent study.
 Wharton Undergraduate students must also receive approval from the Undergraduate Division to register for independent studies.
 Section 002 is the Management and Technology Freshman Seminar; instruction permission is not required for this section and is only open to M&T students.
 For Fall 2020, Section 004 is a new course titled AI, Business, and Society.
 The course provides a overview of AI and its role in business transformation.
 The purpose of this course is to improve understanding of AI, discuss the many ways in which AI is being used in the industry, and provide a strategic framework for how to bring AI to the center of digital transformation efforts.
 In terms of AI overview, we will go over a brief technical overview for students who are not actively immersed in AI (topic covered include Big Data, data warehousing, data-mining, different forms of machine learning, etc).
 In terms of business applications, we will consider applications of AI in media, Finance, retail, and other industries.
 Finally, we will consider how AI can be used as a source of competitive advantage.
 We will conclude with a discussion of ethical challenges and a governance framework for AI.
 No prior technical background is assumed but some interest in (and exposure to) technology is helpful.
 Every effort is made to build most of the lectures from the basics.

-The course is devoted to the study of the strategic use of information and the related role of information technology.
-The topics of the course vary year to year, but generally include current issues in selling digital products, intermediation, and disintermediation, designing and competing in electronic markets, outsourcing, and technology project management.
-Heavy emphasis is placed on utilizing information economics to analyze new and existing businesses in information-intensive industries.
-Technology skills are not required, although a background in information technology management (equivalent to OIDD 210), strategic management or managerial economics is helpful.
+This course is devoted to the study of the strategic use of information and the related role of information technology, and designed for students who want to manage and compete in technology-intensive businesses.
+The topics of the course vary year to year, but generally include current issues in selling digital products, intermediation and disintermediation, competing in online markets, emerging technologies, managing artificial intelligence and data science for business, and technology project management.
+Heavy emphasis is placed on utilizing information economics to analyze businesses in information-intensive industries.
+Technology skills are not required, although a background in information technology management, strategic management or managerial economics is helpful.
+The course is designed to complement OIDD 210, OIDD 215, OIDD 245, and OIDD 255X.

 Information technology has transformed many industries, including media, financial services, and retailing, among others.
 These technologies have changed not only how we produce services (e.g., outsourcing and offshoring, and their newest extension, cloud computing) but what services we offer (virtual experiences, online advertising, long tail products and services, and social networking).
 The purpose of this course is to improve understanding of how information technologies enable transformation of business models within existing organizations as well as the development of completely new business models and new organizational forms.
 The course will serve as an introductory course on information technologies and will serve as a foundation on which students can explore more advanced technology concepts.